dhoard/FastCSV/README.md

 - Support for field separator character in value (using the text delimiter)
 - Support for reading and writing in an iterative or all at once way
 - Support for skipping empty rows and preserving the original line number (useful for error messages)
-- Support for using an alternate Strings to represent null / empty column values. (null vs empty column value)
+- Support for using an alternate Strings to represent null / empty column values

 Requirements